andreasvc/bitcount/README.md

 Fast cross-platform bit counting using intrinsic functions.

+This code is based on https://github.com/Noctune/bitcount This version was adapted to support 64-bit integers instead of 32 bits.

 Bitcount is a cross-platform implementation of GCC's intrinsic `__builtin_clz`,`__builtin_ctz`, and `__builtin_popcount`.
 Currently only intrinsic functions are used in VS 2012 (possibly older VS versions as well), and GCC-compatible compilers (including Clang).
 If Bitcount is used on a system that isn't either of these, it uses a C implementation of these functions as a fallback.

 The library exposes three functions which follows the same API as the corresponing GCC intrinsics (which can be found [here][1]).
 Note that calls to clz and ctz with the value 0 are undefined.